Dabang FM 90.4 Attock

-Dabang FM 90.4 Attock is commonly known as Dabang FM, is a private FM radio station based in Attock, Pakistan.
-The radio station is owned and operated by Gasherbrum Pvt Ltd. The company acquired the Radio licences of FM 99 Gilgit, FM 99 Skardu & FM 90.4 Attock.
-Dabang FM 90.4 Attock celebrated 9th Anniversary on 5th February, 2025.
+Dabang FM 90.4 Attock, commonly known as Dabang FM, is a private FM radio station based in Attock, Pakistan.
+The radio station is owned and operated by Gasherbrum Pvt Ltd. The company acquired the radio licences of FM 99 Gilgit, FM 99 Skardu & FM 90.4 Attock.
+Dabang FM 90.4 Attock celebrated its 9th anniversary on 5 February 2025.